karthikknidhi/Github_Card/README.md

 # Github_Card
-A Reactjs based Application that allows you to search for Multiple Github Users with their username using Github api
+A Reactjs based Application that allows you to search for Multiple Github Users with their Username using Github API